 Qualitative data were analyzed in 2021-2022 and preliminary results were presented at the international INTEREST 2023 scientific conference in May 2023.
 The final results of the impact analysis on clinical service retention and cost-efficiency will be released as soon as they are available.

-The study design arose from the identification of many serodiscordant couples during recruitment to the HOPS+ study.
-The main objective of this study is to develop and evaluate the effect of a narrative intervention on the acceptance and adherence of PrEP in pregnant women.
+The study design arose from the identification of many serodiscordant couples during recruitment to the HoPS+ study.
+The main objective of this study is to develop and evaluate the effect of a narrative intervention on the acceptance of and adherence to pre-exposure prophylaxis (PrEP) among seronegative pregnant women.

 The team completed a qualitative study in the first phase.
 Twenty HIV-negative people in a serodiscordant relationship and who have ever started PrEP were interviewed.
 We wanted to know more about their attitudes towards PrEP use, their experience with medication use, their partners' attitudes towards it, and any barriers they faced in adhering to treatment.
-We used these interviews to create three stories designed to educate, motivate, and provide strategies for future discordant couples starting PrEP/ART to help them adhere to treatment.
-In a second phase, a randomized controlled trial was designed and approved, to evaluate the effect of the narrative intervention on the acceptance and adherence to PrEP.
-The training of the study team was done in December 2020.
-2021 is the last year of this cohort study.
+We used these interviews to create three stories designed to educate, motivate, and provide strategies for future discordant couples starting PrEP and/or antiretroviral treatment (ART) to help them adhere to respective therapies.